Andrej-Adamenko/Taskhelper/README.md

 What is ticket's followed users:
 * If ticket have more than one user assigned than ticket will be forwarded to all of them

+How to get chat id of a channel or chat:
+1) Right click on any post in the channel
+2) In the opened menu select "Copy Post Link" or "Copy Message Link"
+3) After that you will have a link in your clipboard, example: "https://t.me/c/2497828750/123"
+4) You should copy the first number from this link, in this example it will be 2497828750
+5) Insert -100 before the number that you copied before, in this example final chat id will be -1002497828750

 ## How to run
 When you installed Python, dependencies and filled config.json you should invite bot to your channels(dump chat, main channel, all subchannels) and run: